Admission to Master’s Programmes

 Admission Process

-Stage 1: Entrance Exam
+Stage 1: Entrance Examination

 • General: Reading comprehension, basic math and logical reasoning